 Rheumatic heart disease is a condition in which the heart valves have been permanently damaged by rheumatic fever.
-The heart valve damage starts with an untreated or under-treated strep infection.
-In some cases, strep throat or scarlet fever, which are caused by streptococcus A bacteria, can progress to rheumatic fever if not treated properly.
+The heart valve damage may start shortly after untreated or under-treated streptococcal infection such as strep throat or scarlet fever.
+An immune response causes an inflammatory condition in the body which can result in on-going valve damage.

 Untreated or under-treated strep infections can increase the risk for rheumatic heart disease.
 Children who get repeated strep throat infections are at the most risk for rheumatic fever and rheumatic heart disease.